arpa2/kerberos2nfc/README.md

 To produce the records, call

-    ticket2ndef service/host.name@MYREALM
+    ticket2ndef service/host.name@MYREALM 3123456789@TEL

-or if the current user's TGT suffices, then instead call

-    ticket2ndef

-In both cases, the output shows the NDEF information (in hex, plus it will dump a lot more).
-The NDEF information holds the two records for the `Ticket` and adjoining `EncTicketData`, the latter of which is encrypted to (TODO).
+The output shows the NDEF information (in hex, plus it will dump a lot more).
+The NDEF information holds the two records for the `Ticket` and adjoining `EncTicketData`, the latter of which is encrypted to a keytab entry for, in this case, `3123456789@TEL`.
+(Note how `TEL` is a top-level domain that will never support Kerberos, so it is a reasonable name for a pseudo-realm; the part before `@TEL` would be the recipient's e.164 phone number, starting with the country code but dropping the initial `+` to indicate international predial.
+Yes, you could use this naming scheme too!)

 If you passed the NDEF data to an NFC utility that operates a reader/writer, you can program it into any sufficiently large NFC Tag.
 The resulting tag